Meilidehuli/deepfake_detector/README.md

             We also try several landmark detectors and find that <code>Dlib</code> is relatively good solution.
             Although it's accuracy and stability are not the SOTA, it helps alleviate preparing
             burdensome dependencies (especially for deep-learning-based models).
-Besides, it's inference speed is fast and suitable for reproducing the LRNet's framework.
+Besides, it's inference speed is fast and suitable for reproducing the deepfake-detector's framework.
             You could also replace it with other advanced landmark detectors.
         </li>
     </ul>